Carnival of Venice – All You Need to Plan a Perfect Trip

 • Tours.
 Tours require prior reservation.
 Booking even before traveling is your best bet to find available spaces.

 • Flights/Trains.
 While February in Italy is mainly the low season, during Carnival things briefly change.
-Especially if you are going to see the Carnival of Venice, I suggest booking ahead your ticket because many people will be heading to the same destination.
+Especially if you are going to see the Carnival of Venice, I suggest booking your ticket ahead because many people will be heading to the same destination.
 If you are already traveling in Italy, you can book a fast-speed train such as Trenitalia’s Freccia or Italo Treno.

 Image: Mask of the Carnival of Venice.